-Thirdly, we arbitrarily designated percent leaf damage in herbivore assays as high (>70%), medium (31-69%) and low (<30%) and in pathogen assays as high (>30%) and low (<30%).
-These categories allowed us to explore correlations between host tree species and specific FEF OTUs.
-To achieve this we used the multipatt function from the indicspecies package in R (De Cáceres & Legendre, 2009).
-We calculated the point biserial correlation coefficient for each OTU at all tree species and treatment group combinations by applying the multipatt function with arguments func= “r.g” and control = how(nperm=999) to our OTU abundance matrix (De Cáceres & Legendre, 2009).
+We designated percent leaf damage in herbivore assays as high (>70%), medium (31-69%) and low (<30%) and in pathogen assays as high (>30%) and low (<30%).
+These categories allowed us to explore relationships between host tree species,specific OTUs.
+We used the multipatt function from the indicspecies package in R (v.1.7.14; De Cáceres & Legendre, 2009),which allowed us to determine correlation indices for each site group combination (host tree species and OTUs).
+We applied the `multipatt` function with arguments `func`= "r.g" and `control` = how(nperm=999) to our OTU abundance matrix to calculate the point biserial correlation coefficient for each OTU for all tree species and treatment group combinations (De Cáceres & Legendre, 2009).
 Like with other statistical tests performed, we adjusted p values to account for false discovery rates in multiple comparisons by using “BH” method (Benjamini & Hochberg, 1995) in the p.adjust function from the stats package (R Core Team, 2024).
 We then filtered the adjusted p value with a cutoff of < .05.

 We used Principal Component Analysis (PCA) to reduce dimensions among covariates and reveal underlying interactions between covariates that could influence herbivory and pathogen damage.
 The PCA was computed using the prcomp function in R statistical software (R Core Team, 2024).
-A complete PCA was computed with variables ACI, LT, LPS, and LMA.
-We then proceeded to compute a PCA with the data from leaves of plants used in the herbivory (n = 210) and pathogen assays (n = 192).
+A complete PCA was computed with variables LMA, LT, LPS, and ACI.
+We then computed PCA with the data from leaves of plants used in the herbivory (n = 210) and pathogen assays (n = 192).
 We then took from the herbivory and pathogen PCA the principal components that explained the most variance (PC1 and PC2) and regressed them to herbivory (%) and pathogen damage (%).
-We also regressed ACI, LT, LPS, LMA and Shannon diversity index to logit transformed herbivory (%) and pathogen damage (%).
+We also regressed ACI, LT, LPS, LMA and the Shannon diversity index to logit-transformed herbivory (%) and pathogen damage (%).
 We used the logit function from the car package for logit transformation of variables and the lm function from the stat package for simple linear regressions (Fox & Weisberg, 2019; R Core Team, 2024).